matthewdeanmartin/pypi_librarian/README.rst

 bandersnatch - too focused on being a mirror for pypi - pip - too focused on package installation - twine - too focused on package upload
 - pipenv - too focused on package installation - requests - unaware of
-any specific feature of pypi/warehouse
+any specific feature of pypi/warehouse - pypi_xmlrpc - only uses the
+xmlrpc endpoints, which are to be deprecated some day.

 Specific Scenarios
 ------------------